JamesByers/GA-SEA-DAT2/README.md

 ### Class 2: Research Design and Pandas
 **Student pre-work**
 Before this lesson, you should already be able to:
-* Create, open and create and IPython Notebook
+* Create, open, create and shutsown an IPython Notebook
-* Have completed python pre-work
+* Have completed the python pre-work in the class pre-work described [here](https://gist.github.com/kevinmcalear/9e5625d5eac58fe35de8#account)

 **After this lesson, you will be able to:**
 * Define a problem and types of data